 HOW WE FULFILL OUR MISSION

 The following key components enable RRFC to fulfill its mission of preparing and connecting our students into rewarding careers:

-- Implementing a world-class curriculum developed by actual successful working professionals within the students’ chosen discipline
+- Implementing a world-class, structured course curriculum, developed by actual successful working professionals within the students’ chosen discipline

 - Placing the student as a working apprentice within an actual workplace located near the student’s place of residence*